INDIANAPOLIS –In a sport of many regimens, one most preferred by players and coaches is the seven-day life cycle.

 What will occur is that the teams will wage battle after playing on Sunday, and the five-day cycle is one that is tough for both teams.

-“It does but once it’s done, you have a long week to rest up and prepare for the next opponent,” said safety
+"It does but once it's done, you have a long week to rest up and prepare for the next opponent," said safety Antoine Bethea about if playing on Thursdays presents a challenge for players.
+"Every team has it.
+You deal with it.
+Just get ready."

 This marks the fifth straight season the Colts have played an AFC South opponent on a Thursday evening.
 The most recent one was memorable for Indianapolis as it earned a 19-16 win over Houston last December 22 in closing out the home schedule.
 It was the second win for the Colts in five days last year.
 The team topped Tennessee, 27-13, five days earlier.